httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 ## Digest Does Not Protect the Full HTTP Message

-This document specifies a data integrity mechanism that protects HTTP `representation data`, but not HTTP `representation metadata` header fields, from certain kinds of accidental corruption.
+This document specifies a data integrity mechanism that protects HTTP `representation data`, but not HTTP `representation metadata` fields, from certain kinds of accidental corruption.

 `Digest` is not intended as general protection against malicious tampering with HTTP messages, this can be achieved by combining it with other approaches such